If you have pain in one eye when you move it, this can have many causes and unfortunately, two can be a brain tumor or an aneurysm.

 This is one of those symptoms that, though usually brought on by a benign cause, a more serious cause needs to first be ruled out – as time is of the essence when we’re talking about a brain tumor or an aneurysm causing pain when you move one of your eyes.

-“Pain in one eye with movement indicates inflammation in or around the eye,” says Kaushal M. Kulkarni, MD, board certified ophthalmologist and neuro-ophthalmologist in private practice in San Diego, CA.
+“Pain in one eye with movement indicates inflammation in or around the eye,” says Kaushal M. Kulkarni, MD, board certified ophthalmologist and neuro-ophthalmologist in private practice in New York.

 “One of the most common causes of pain in one eye with movement is optic neuritis,” continues Dr. Kulkarni.